 Are you Preparing for a DIY Home Improvement Project?

-If you’re preparing for a DIY improvement project that involves wood products, Capitol City Lumber is here to help.
+If you’re preparing for any DIY improvement project that involves wood products, Capitol City Lumber in Raleigh is here to help.
 We offer lumber, wood siding, hardwoods, wood panels, hardware, and more.
 We are your one-stop for all of your project needs.
-Call us today at 919.832.6492 or reach out to us online to learn more about our products and how we can help with your next DIY home improvement project.